-In Council District 1, we have CERT groups in the North Coastal, Carmel Valley, Rancho Peñasquitos and Santa Luz communities.
+In Council District 1, there are CERT groups in the North Coastal and Carmel Valley communities.
 To form or join a CERT group in your neighborhood, please visit the CERT website for more information.
 The website has important emergency preparedness tips as well.

 Additionally, residents can create community groups and prepare their individual households to prevent and prepare for wildfires by:

 - Creating a defensible space by clearing brush away from their homes.

 - Assembling emergency supplies and belongings in a safe place.